 - Values, meanings and cooperation around environmental problems

-- Creativity and agency of marginalised communities and civil society organisationsInstitutional reforms in the water sector
+- Creativity and agency of marginalised communities and civil society organisationsPolitical economy of development and environmental regulation

-- Effectiveness and contradictions of new policy instruments
+- Effectiveness and contradictions of policy instruments (e.g. charges and incentives)

 - The changing geography of the state: between modernity(ies) and post-modernity(ies)

-Project “Agribusiness, Water Resources and Institutional Complexity: Integrated Assessment Sustainability”.
-Funded by CAPES/Brazil through the Programme “Science Without Borders”.
+"Agribusiness, Water Resources and Institutional Complexity: Integrated Assessment Sustainability", funded by CAPES/Brazil through the Programme 'Science Without Borders'.
 In collaboration with various academics at the Federal University of Mato Grosso (UFMT); case studies in the Cuiaba River Basin and in the Pantanal.
 2013-2016.

-"Natural Resource Conservation", one of the research areas of the Dot.Rural programme.
+"Natural Resource Conservation", one of the research areas of the Dot.Rural programme, funded by the EPSRC.
 Specific contribution to the sub-project Wiki-Rivers, which is focused on the communication of river flow information to the general public.
-Started in October 2011 and will last for three years.
+2011-2014.
 More details at: http://www.dotrural.ac.uk/nrc

-"Forest Dependent Poor at the Agricultural Frontier: The complexity of Poverty and the Promise of Sustainable Forest Ecosystems in Amazonia" (with Dr. Michelle Pinard and Dr. Sergei Shubin).
-Natural Environment Research Council, Economic and Social Research Council, Department for International Development - Ecosystems Services for Poverty Alleviation.
+"Forest Dependent Poor at the Agricultural Frontier: The complexity of Poverty and the Promise of Sustainable Forest Ecosystems in Amazonia", funded by Natural Environment Research Council, Economic and Social Research Council, Department for International Development - Ecosystems Services for Poverty Alleviation.
 2010-2011.